kevinegstorf/vanilla-chuck/README.md

     Passwords must contain at least two non-overlapping pairs of letters, like aa, bb, or cc.
     Passwords cannot be longer than 32 characters.
     Passwords can only contain lower case alphabetic characters.
-- Change order jokes

 - Create checklist for exam
 - Add modernizer
 - Add tests
 - Add Webworkers for invinite scroll
 - scroll back to top button after x height
-- fix styling signup page
-- add labels correct on favorite jokes page
-- add labels correct on signup page

 ## Bonus

 We can also turn on/off a timer via a button (every 5 seconds) who will add one random joke to the favourites list http://api.icndb.com/jokes/random/1 until the list has 10 items.

-## DB

-- add id's to jokes
-- how to selected and store them in de DB??